Fort Thomas, Kentucky

 Fort Thomas is a home rule-class city in Campbell County, Kentucky, United States, on the southern bank of the Ohio River and the site of an 1890 US Army post.
-The population was 16,325 at the 2010 census, making it the largest city in Campbell County and it is officially part of the Cincinnati – Northern Kentucky metropolitan area.
+The population was 17,483 at the 2020 census, making it the largest city in Campbell County.
+It is part of the Cincinnati – Northern Kentucky metropolitan area.

 History

 Evidence suggests that on or around 1749, prior to settlement by Europeans, a large battle occurred between a band of Cherokee Native Americans and victorious Miami tribe and Shawnee tribe Native Americans in what is now the city of Fort Thomas.
-As many as 600 graves of slain warriors have been unearthed by archeologists there; although the battleground area has been thoroughly combed for artifacts and remains over the years, it is still not uncommon to find arrowheads and other artifacts from the past while gardening or hiking the woods and streambeds throughout the city.
+As many as 600 graves of slain warriors have been unearthed by archeologists there.

 Fort Thomas Army Post

 In 1887, a site was needed to house a United States Army post to replace Newport Barracks located in the adjoining city of Newport, Kentucky.
 Built in 1803, Newport Barracks replaced the smaller Fort Washington, located across the Ohio River in Cincinnati, Ohio.
 That army post was located at the junction of the Licking and Ohio Rivers, but it was prone to flooding and flooded numerous times during the early 1880s.
 A new, less flood prone location was sought.
 General Philip Sheridan personally selected 11 acre of the city and dubbed the area the Highlands, predicting it to become the "West Point of the West."
 The new post was named Fort Thomas in honor of General George Henry Thomas.

 The area has many remnants of this era with a 102 ft high Stone Water Tower as a familiar landmark which stands at the entrance to Tower Park.
 It was the 16th structure built on the grounds of the Military Reservation.
 It encloses a standpipe which has a capacity of 100,000 gallons, pumped from the Water District reservoirs just across South Fort Thomas Avenue.
 In 1890 when the military base was established, such provisions for water supply was necessary as there was no other water tower in this area.
 Cannons that were captured in Cuba's Havana Harbor during the Spanish–American War rest on stone platforms in front of the Tower.
 The dates marked on these cannons, reflecting the date they were made in Barcelona, Spain, are "1768" and "1769."

 The U.S. 6th Infantry Regiment moved to Fort Thomas, where it remained until called to action again in June 1898, in the Spanish–American War.